julianmarmier/facedoodle-docs/docs/build.md

 ## Assembling all the parts

-To assemble it, here some steps to follow:
+To assemble it, here are some steps to follow:

 - Fix the 2D plotter on a horizontal base.
 You can then build a support to incline it.
 (*We built ours inclined with an 30° angle, using laser-cut wood pieces for the foundation.*)